msamide/CAPP-30370-Final/README.md

 I made the text of the navigation menu yellow when hovered over on all 3 pages.
 I did this by wrapping the text of the navigation menu in individual divs and changing the div hover property to color:yellow.

 My background image is on the main page.
 I created this by finding a hurdle sillhouette image and gave the section a background color of a light blue hue.

+The visual jQuery interaction is located on the Famous Hurdlers page.
+It is a button that changes the 'hurdling' picture of President Barack Obama to a picture of him in a suit in the Oval Office.
+I accomplished this through a function that changes the attributes of the image upon the click of the 'Obama-ize' button.